Conflict Management explained: the styles, strategies, skills and practical examples

 There are three primary styles: compromising, collaborating, and competing.
 These three primary styles can be broken down into more specific approaches.

 The ‘compromising’ style is commonly used by many managers when making decisions.
 This style involves trying to meet halfway between two extremes of a given situation.
-Compromise becomes important because it allows for both sides to find some common ground on which they agree on their goals or on the solution to resolve the problem.
+Compromises become important because they allow for both sides to find some common ground on which they agree on their goals or on the solution to resolve the problem.

 This approach has been known to have its disadvantages too, though.
 While it does produce results, these results may not necessarily be optimal.
 It also requires quite a bit of time to make this approach effective.